Darknight123/backstage-repo/README.md

 # backstage-repo
-This is simple java based Hello World application
+This is simple java based Hello World application.